 - Ontario Ministry of Energy.
 A Guide for Public Agencies on Completing the Energy Consumption and Greenhouse Gas Emissions Template.
 2013

 The building sector is the largest source of greenhouse gas emissions in Ottawa.
-Many options exist to reduce building energy demand, especially in new construction.
-One well known program, Leadership in Energy and Environmental Design (LEED), provides an independent certification of building performance on a range of environmental issues including energy.
+Many options exist to reduce building energy demand, especially in new constructions.
+One well-known program, Leadership in Energy and Environmental Design (LEED), provides an independent certification of building performance on a range of environmental issues including energy.

 Canada Green Building Council.
 LEED Project Profiles.
 Accessed August 1, 2018.